PC: Dario Acosta

 Seen and Heard International, October 11, 2017

-Hawaiian baritone Quinn Kelsey, the 2015 Metropolitan Opera’s Beverly Sills Award recipient, is in demand for the Verdi, Puccini and French repertoires in houses such as the Metropolitan and San Francisco Operas, the Lyric Opera of Chicago, the Royal Opera House, Covent Garden and the Opernhaus Zürich.
+Hawaiian Baritone Quinn Kelsey, the 2015 Metropolitan Opera’s Beverly Sills Award recipient, is in high demand for the Verdi, Puccini and French repertoires in houses such as the Metropolitan and San Francisco Operas, the Lyric Opera of Chicago, the Royal Opera House, Covent Garden and the Opernhaus Zürich.

-Previously, Quinn Kelsey returned to the Metropolitan Opera for his celebrated Germont in the new production of La Traviata, along with Amonasro in Aida (both HD broadcasts).
+Previously, Quinn Kelsey returned to the Metropolitan Opera for his celebrated Germont in the new production of La Traviata, along with Amonasro in Aida.
 He also returned to Zurich for the title-role in Rigoletto and to Hawaii for more performances as Germont.
-He made debuts in Dallas as Ford in Falstaff and in Spain at the Peralada Festival as Germont.
+He made debuts in Dallas as Ford in Falstaff and in Spain at the Peralada festival as Germont.

-In the 2017-2018 season Mr. Kelsey returned to the Lyric Opera of Chicago for the title role in Rigoletto, the Metropolitan Opera for Peter in Hansel and Gretel, Count di Luna in Il Trovatore, and Enrico in Lucia di Lammermoor, Opernhaus Zürich for Germont in La Traviata, and made his debut with Washington National Opera as Posa in Don Carlo.
-In concert, Mr. Kelsey sang the Pater Ecstaticus in Mahler’s Symphony no. 8 with the BBC National Orchestra of Wales and Thomas Søndergård at the Proms.
+Prior to that Mr. Kelsey returned to the Lyric Opera of Chicago for the title role in Rigoletto, the Metropolitan Opera for Peter in Hansel and Gretel, Count di Luna in Il Trovatore, and Enrico in Lucia di Lammermoor, Opernhaus Zürich for Germont in La Traviata, and made his debut with Washington National Opera as Posa in Don Carlo.
+In concert, Mr. Kelsey sang the Baritone Solo in Mahler’s Symphony no. 8 with the BBC National Orchestra of Wales and Thomas Søndergård at the Proms.